lmu-osc/Introduction-Simulations-in-R/simulate.md

 # First real simulation: checking alpha and power

-In most quantitative sciences we accept a type 1 error rate of "0.05", which often called the `alpha` or significance level.
-This value tells us the probability of rejecting the null hypothesis given that it is true.
+In most quantitative sciences we accept a type 1 error rate of "0.05", which is often called the `alpha` or significance level.
+This value tells us the probability of rejecting the null hypothesis (i.e. of finding an effect) given that the null hypothesis is true (i.e. that the alternative hypothesis that we test isn't true).

 In other words, if there is no true effect (e.g. no difference between two groups), we would expect our null hypothesis of no effect to be rejected (incorrectly), `alpha`% of the time.